extremecoder-rgb/yt-timestamp-generator/Readme.md

 1. Navigate to the application's homepage.
 2. Enter the URL of the YouTube video you wish to process.
 3. Click the "Generate Timestamps" button.
-4. View the generated timestamps, each indicating a distinct segment of the video.([Ilya Rodionov][5])
+4. View the generated timestamps, each indicating a distinct segment of the video.

 ---